brian-greeson/unit-test-example/README.md

 # Zephyr Application Unit Tests Example
 This respository is intended to show how to create a simple unit test for zephyr application code.
-It is a modified version of the zephyr applicaiton example found [here](https://github.com/zephyrproject-rtos/example-application).
+The application is a modified version of the zephyr applicaiton example found [here](https://github.com/zephyrproject-rtos/example-application).

 The application provides unit tests examples of:
 - Basic Application code